Japanese or expat company President?

 In my experience, the biggest problems in Japanese subsidiary management tend to occur because of cultural mismatches; there are many Japanese executives who are excellent managers of a purely domestic Japanese company, but find it very difficult to interface between the quarterly focused results pressure of a US or European parent (especially a parent in the run-up to an IPO) and the half-annual cycles of Japanese corporate customers.
 A further cultural problem can arise because your company’s Japanese customers will be far less forgiving of mistakes made by a Japanese executive than of an expatriate, which might make a Japanese executive more risk averse and less likely to aggressively drive results than would an expatriate executive.

-If you are fortunate, your executive search firm or other head hunter will introduce a Japanese executive who has a strong track record with companies of your size in your industry and who has spent several years doing business at an executive level.
+If you are fortunate, your Tokyo recruiting agency or executive search firm or other head hunter will introduce a Japanese executive who has a strong track record with companies of your size in your industry and who has spent several years doing business at an executive level.
 Unfortunately, there are many bilingual Japanese executives who, were it not for their English ability (remember the ‘other 10,350’?), would never be considered for any senior management, let alone executive, position.
 Among others, I knew a Japanese executive who used his perfect English to convince a US company’s senior executives that he would grow their already profitable Japanese company to a $50,000,000 per year business within a year.
 During that year the key subsidiary salespeople resigned, the subsidiary’s salary costs soared, and its revenues dived to the floor.
-Then the Japanese executive resigned with no notice to take up a ‘more rewarding opportunity’ with another US company!
+Then the Japanese executive resigned with no notice to take up a ‘more interesting opportunity’ with another US company!

 Your company needs a subsidiary President who is business-savvy, able to appreciate the uniqueness of the Japanese culture and how the Japanese think, but just as important, understands your industry, your culture, your way of driving business forward and getting results, your business goals, your priorities, and how you think.
-If not, he or she will need so much constant management and guidance that you might as well move to Japan and do the job yourself, regardless of your lack of Japanese language skill!
+If not, he or she will need so much constant management and guidance that you might as well move to Japan and do the job yourself, regardless of your lack of Japanese language skill.
 As noted in the previous section, such Japanese executives exist but are in very short supply and very expensive.
 There are less fluent executives with excellent business skill but with whom communication might be a challenge.
 A foreign executive already living in Japan is an excellent alternative.
 A benefit of hiring such people is they have already acclimatized to the Japanese culture and are often bilingual.
 Such foreigners often come to Japan as expatriates with large foreign companies but stay on and made a lifelong commitment to the country.
 Although relatively few, the cost of recruiting such executives will be far less than the cost of relocating a head-office executive and his family here and often less than recruiting a bilingual Japanese of equal business skill.
 Better still, such executives are often more likely to accept aggressively performance-related pay packages which many Japanese executives tend to reject.